 Hello, Pet Parents!

-Today we're sharing with you how Jesse's breakfast is prepared.
+Today we're sharing with you how Jessie's breakfast is prepared.
 So come along with us and we'll crack an egg together.

 You can get your raw food in patties.
-We have one that's formulated for dogs and cats, but today we're using the Bramble Hills raw food for Jesse the dog.
+We have one that's formulated for dogs and cats, but today we're using the Bramble Hills raw food for Jessie the dog.